nus-cs2103-AY2223S2/ip/docs/README.md

 ### Listing all tasks: `list`

-Shows a list of the saved tasks.
+Shows a list of the saved tasks in order of their priority.
+Tasks with highest priority will be shown at the top.

 > Format: `list`